Today, Knox College celebrates Martin Luther King Jr.'s life and legacy, reaffirming his vision of "the belov...

 The Scene Shop is a fully functional carpentry and painting studio that covers more than 1200 square feet.
 Equipped with a full range of hand, power, and pneumatic tools, it is located adjacent to both the Harbach and Studio Theatres.
 With a 24 foot high ceiling, large items are transferred with ease into either venue.

 The Drowning Girls—Three women have three things in common: they are married to the same man, they are dead, and at his hands.
 Surfacing from the bathtubs in which they were drowned, the women share their stories indicting their serial murderer husband.
-In a contemporary play which illustrates women's vulnerability in Victorian times and today, a cast of only three actresses played multiple roles.
+In a contemporary play that illustrates women's vulnerability in Victorian times and today, a cast of only three actresses played multiple roles.

 Richard III—1485 marks the end of The War of the Roses.
 The death of Richard III on the field at Bosworth is the culmination of 30 years of gruesome murder, intrigue, and civil war.
 Thousands of ordinary people and soldiers died and though there were numerous, vicious players in this saga, history offers up no one more deadly than Richard, Duke of Gloucester.
 His ruthless craving for power was driven by a prodigious intellect corrupted by rapacious amorality.
 He stopped at nothing because he understood what it takes to get and wield power.
 Not much has changed in 550 years...